-The four levels on the criteria sheet (the first column) relate to the stages of the EAL Companion to AusVELS, as shown in the right-hand column.
-This indicates the levels of written performance of the task that might be expected of students at the relevant stage.
-The EAL Developmental Continuum provides a more detailed description than AusVELS of the same stages.
-The criteria dot points provide a view of student accomplishment contextualised to that particular task, but which also relate directly to the EAL Developmental Continuum.
+The four levels on the criteria sheet (the first column) relate to the pathways of the Victorian Curriculum F-10 EAL, as shown in the right-hand column.
+This indicates the levels of written performance of the task that might be expected of students at the relevant level.
+The criteria dot points provide a view of student accomplishment contextualised to that particular task, but which also relate directly to the Victorian Curriculum F-10 EAL.

-Deciding where students are within a stage of the EAL Companion gives a finer grained assessment of their progress.
-The EAL Companion stage descriptions define student development at the end of the pathway.
+Deciding where students are within a pathway of the EAL curriculum gives a finer grained assessment of their progress.
+The Victorian Curriculum F-10 EAL descriptions define student development at the end of the pathway.
 The DET Reporting Resource provides additional proficiency levels which describe EAL learners’ progress towards – as well as at – the Victorian Curriculum F-10 EAL achievement standards.

 - 1 Beginning

-Combining information from the common assessment tasks with other formal and informal assessments and observations gathered over time is likely to indicate that your student is falling within a particular stage of the EAL Companion to AusVELS.
-Once you have enough information about your student, you can begin the process of assigning an EAL Companion stage of development, validate or realign your assessment on the EAL Companion and/or decide where your student is within the EAL Companion stages, for example, S2.2, B3.1
+Combining information from the common assessment tasks with other formal and informal assessments and observations gathered over time is likely to indicate that your student is falling within a particular level.
+Once you have enough information about your student, you can begin the process of assigning a DET Reporting Resource level of development, validating or realigning your assessment and deciding where your student is using the additional proficiency levels, for example, C2.2, B3.1

 To do this, follow the steps below:

 - As you gather information on the criteria sheets on a specific student, and relate it to the stages in the right-hand column, you will notice whether the student seems to be showing development that is early in the stage or later in the stage, or perhaps crossing over into the next stage.